RianMontagh/RianMontagh.github.io/_posts/2026-06-18-Creating-Compatible-Scripts-For-2026-Version-of-Delft3D-and-Visualizing-Bed-Change-for-Finer-Floodplains.md

 ## Sequential Flood Runs

 I made new hydrographs to run at North Cedarville to test what a sequential flood would do in relation to the amount of flow sent north to Sumas.
 I decided to start with a 100-year, climate-scale, 3-day flood followed by a 10-year, 50-year, or 100-year climate-scaled, 3-day flood.

-These are the hydrographs plotted below.
+These are in progress and hoping to run them tomorrow.